Bari–Taranto railway

 The Bari–Taranto railway is an Italian 104 km long railway line, that connects Bari with Gioia del Colle and Taranto.

+History

 The line was opened in two stages between 1865 and 1868.
 On 1 June 1865 the section from Bari to Gioia del Colle opened; the line was further extended on 15 September 1868 to Taranto.

+Following the passing of Law no. 324 of 15 July 1906, which approved "the Conventions for the redemption of the Strade Ferrate Meridionali", the line was nationalised by the Italian State and became part of the Ferrovie dello Stato.

+Electrification at 3 kV DC, was activated on 4 June 1980.